basiphobe/image-zoom-extension/README.md

 - 🖱️ Click and drag to pan around zoomed images
 - 🎯 Smooth zoom transitions
 - 🔄 Double-click to reset zoom
+- ✨ Enhanced image quality with dynamic rendering and sharpening
 - 🌐 Works on Firefox and Edge (Chromium-based browsers)
 - ⚡ Lightweight and fast